JiangyunWang/Easy-Animator/README.md

 In other words, our application will show animations generated manually or using any other program, unrelated to our application.

 ***Notice:***
-This project's code can't be public published because of OOD course requirement.
-But I uploaded somes svg files which was operated by our code and the jar.
+This project's code can't be public published because of the OOD course requirement.
+But I uploaded somes svg files which was operated by our code.
-Meanwhile, I screen recording the operation of an animator.
+Meanwhile, I screen recorded the operation of an animator.
 If you need watch code please email me, I will send it privately.